Meet the President

 President Kaler began his career in higher education as a research and teaching assistant at the University of Minnesota, where he earned his PhD in chemical engineering in 1982.
 He then joined the faculty at the University of Washington, where he was an assistant professor and associate professor of chemical engineering from 1982-1989.

-His first leadership positions followed at the University of Delaware, which he joined as an associate professor in 1991.
-While there he served as the chair of the chemical engineering department from 1996-2000 and dean of the College of Engineering from 2000-2007.
+His first leadership positions followed at the University of Delaware, which he joined as an associate professor in 1989.
+He was promoted to professor in 1991 and appointed the Elizabeth Inez Kelley Professor in 1998.
+He also served as the chair of the chemical engineering department from 1996-2000 and dean of the College of Engineering from 2000-2007.
 He joined Stony Brook University in 2007 as provost and senior vice president for academic affairs and professor of engineering and chemistry.
 He also served as the university’s vice president for Brookhaven Affairs from 2008-2011.

 President Kaler holds 10 patents and has published more than 200 peer-reviewed papers.
 Currently, he serves as a member of the National Institute of Standards and Technology’s Visiting Committee on Advanced Technology.
 He serves on the Board of Directors of the Greater Cleveland Partnership, where he also co-chairs the Innovation and Growth Committee.